maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 - Once confident, run the experiment in production
 - Have a rollback plan in place and revert once you have learned something

-Engineers get a sense of the chaos already in the system,
+This can reduce the on-call burden not only by giving higher confidence in the system but can serve as on-call training.
+Engineers get a sense of the chaos already in the system, become familiar with the observability tools and are engaged and focused on resilience.

-### Benefits

-- Higher confidence in the system
-- Increased understanding of resilience of system
-- Serves as on-call training and reduces on-call burden
-- Engineers familiar with observability tools
-  - Engaged and focused on resilience
-  - Have these tools in mind when implementing new features

 ## Conclusion